birkskyum/maplibre-native-wasm/README.md

 Qt is great for making Desktop and Mobile apps in C++, and [MapLibre Native Qt](https://github.com/maplibre/maplibre-native-qt) makes it easy to add a map to.

-Using the [Qt for WebAssembly](https://doc.qt.io/qt-6/wasm.html) approach makes it possible tor each the Web as well!
+[Qt for WebAssembly](https://doc.qt.io/qt-6/wasm.html) makes it possible to reach the Web as well!

 Note: Qt isn't permissively licesnse like MapLibre Native, so be sure to check out the license requirement of your usecase.